VedadCausevic/2D-snake-Capstone-Udacity-cpp-nd/README.md

 ### Player Class in Player.h:
     - Creates a profile for the new player which contains the following data:
         1. Name
+        2. Age
-        2. Score
+        3. Score
         3. Game Duration
     - The class has or utilizes the following:
         * Setters/Getters
         * list intializers.
         * rule of five.
-        * operator overloading.
         * Encapsulation & Abstraction.
-### History Class in game_history.h:
+### Data Class in data.h:
-    - Creates a History for the game and stores it in `Game_History.txt`.
+    - Creates a data about the player and game and stores it in `outputstream.txt` within build folder
-    - The data stored are the player's name, score, and the duration of the game that was played.
+    - The data stored are the player's name, players age, score, and the duration of the game that was played.

-    - The History class can display the history in three different modes:
-       * Displays the entire game history by the last player played that played the game.
-       * Displays a Hall of Fame that displays the top 5 players.
-       * Displays the highest scoring player of all time.
-    - The History class has or utilizes the following:
-        * Composition
-        * shared_pointers
-        * memory allocation on the heap.
-        * move semantics.
-        * lambda function
-### Menu Class in game_menu.h:
+### Interface Class in interface.h:
     - Visualizes the main menu to the user.
-    - Displays the History menu
-    - Displays the menu for the player to enter their name before playing.
+    - Guides the user to provide its throughout the game

+### Modifications in classes Game and Renderer:
+    - function PlacePoison() places poison on a location different from snake location and food location
+    - function Update reduces speed of snake if she eats poison
+    - Poison rendering added
+    - In a toolbar added information about the speed which gets affected by eating poison

 ## Rubric Points Addressed

 ### Loops, Functions, I/O
 |Criteria| Addressed(Yes/No)|
 |--------|------------|
 The project demonstrates an understanding of C++ functions and control structures. == Yes, All the src files contains or consists of this rubric. |YES
-The project reads data from a file and process the data, or the program writes data to a file. == Yes, The class History in game_history.h read/write txt files. |YES
+The project reads data from a file and process the data, or the program writes data to a file. == Yes, The class Data in data.h reades/writes txt files. |YES
-The project accepts user input and processes the input. == Yes, this is demonstrated in the main.cpp using the Menu class in the game_menu.h to input the player's name before playing and using it in the History class to store it. |YES
+The project accepts user input and processes the input. == Yes, this is demonstrated in the main.cpp using the interface class in the interface.h to input the player's name and age before playing and using it in the Data class to store it. |YES

 ### Object Oriented Programming
 |Criteria| Addressed(Yes/No)|